Hunter-Baliatico/Equity-Valuation-Forecasting/README.md

   - The 2020 COVID-19 pandemic, which caused a rapid drop followed by one of the fastest recoveries in history due to global stimulus efforts
   - The 2022 correction, driven by inflation and rate hikes, which slowed growth but didn’t disrupt the broader upward trend
 - Volatility trends highlight periods of market stress but also show how quickly risk levels normalize, reinforcing the importance of staying invested during uncertainty.
 - Monthly return patterns highlight recurring seasonal and momentum effects, with six-month moving averages helping to smooth out noise and show longer-term trends.
-- These insights make it clear that maintaining exposure to high-quality, liquid equities is one of the most reliable ways to build wealth over the long term.
 <img width="1651" height="823" alt="D2" src="https://github.com/user-attachments/assets/92ce7a65-674a-4f4d-9858-c2549837d17b" />

 ---